Essential Guide to Choosing Ultra Low Latency IP Camera for Live Video Streaming

 There are two main ways that organizations use video surveillance systems: for live security monitoring and for after-the-fact reporting and investigations.
 Latency is very important for the former and less so for the latter.

 Keep in mind—almost all organizations use video security in both ways.
-This makes low latency an important part of any video security solution.
+This makes getting the lowest latency an important part of any video camera solution.

 Viewing historical IP camera footage